andreigue/vex-123-for-parents/vex123_parent_guide.md

 ## Nested "if"

 After your child has had a chance to experiment and create their own code, it's a good opportunity to delve into the concept of nested "if" statements together.
 Nested "if" statements are like a set of choices within choices.
-Imagine your child deciding what to play with: if it's sunny, they might go outside.
-But if they find their bike's tire is flat, they decide to play soccer instead.
+Imagine your child deciding what to do: if it's sunny, they will go outside and ride their bike.
+But if they find their bike's tire is flat, they will play soccer instead.
 Each "if" leads to another "if", like a branching path where each step depends on the outcome of the previous one.
-This is how we can make a program, or our robot in this case, make a series of decisions that depend on different conditions.
+This is how we can make a program, or our robot in this case, make a series of decisions based on different conditions.

 Discuss with your child each step the robot takes, asking questions like "What will the robot do if it sees an object?" and "What happens if there's an obstacle on the left too?"
 This will help them grasp how nested "if" statements influence the robot's behavior.